AdaCore/learn/content/courses/intro-to-spark/chapters/01_Overview.rst

 postcondition is checked before the copy-back from the formal parameters to the actual arguments.

-Aliasing can also occur as a result of using access types (`pointers :wikipedia:`pointers <Pointer_(computer_programming)>` in Ada).
+Aliasing can also occur as a result of using access types ( :wikipedia:`pointers <Pointer_(computer_programming)>` in Ada).
 These are restricted in SPARK so that only benign aliasing is allowed, when both names are only used to read the data.
 In particular, assignment between